Robust boundary detection and density estimation using doubly stochastic scaling of the Gaussian kernel: Setup and Preliminaries

 for sufficiently small $h$, with high probability in the large sample and high-dimensional setting.
 Since $\beta_h(\mathbf{x})$ depends solely on $b_{\mathbf{x}}$ and is strictly decreasing, we can identify the boundary points by simply thresholding $\{\left\|\boldsymbol{\nu}_i\right\|\}_1^n$, for example by using a chosen percentile of these values.
-The steps to compute $(\boldsymbol{\nu}_i)_1^n$ are summarized in~\Cref{algo:bde}, and it differs from the Gaussian kernel-based approach described in \Cref{subsec:std_kernel} in two ways: (i) it employs Sinkhorn iterations~\cite{cuturi2013sinkhorn,landa2023robust} to construct the doubly stochastic kernel, and (ii) it eliminates the need for KDE computations and Newton's method to approximate boundary points.
+The steps to compute $(\boldsymbol{\nu}_i)_1^n$ are summarized in~\Cref{algo:bde}, and it differs from the Gaussian kernel-based approach~\cite{berry2017density} described in \Cref{subsec:std_kernel} in two ways: (i) it employs Sinkhorn iterations~\cite{cuturi2013sinkhorn,landa2023robust} to construct the doubly stochastic kernel, and (ii) it eliminates the need for KDE computations and Newton's method to approximate boundary points.
+In summary, normalizing the kernel via doubly stochastic scaling reduces the impact of noise~\cite{landa2021doubly,cheng2024bi}, while local PCA provides additional noise filtering, improving the robustness of the estimates.
+Our method also maintains computational efficiency by identifying boundary points through a straightforward thresholding of the estimated boundary direction's norm.